Loews Cineplex Entertainment: History

 On April 19, 1994, Loews announced it would change its name to Sony Theatres.
 On April 27, Sony partnered with basketball player Magic Johnson to form Magic Johnson Theatres, a mini-chain of theaters specifically geared toward the inner cities, particularly in Los Angeles.
 A year before, Sony Dynamic Digital Sound was installed in several theatres, since the parent company used it to promote Sony's cinema sound division, which eventually shut down in 2002.
 Sony Theatres began reverting to the Loews Theatres name in October 1996.

-In September 1997, Cineplex Odeon Corporation announced that it would merge with Loews Theatres for $1 billion; the merger was later approved by the United States Department of Justice on April 16, 1998, and was later completed that year to form Loews Cineplex Entertainment, thus making it a joint venture between Sony and Universal Studios.
+In September 1997, Cineplex Odeon Corporation announced that it would merge with Loews Theatres for $1 billion.
+The merger was approved by the United States Department of Justice on April 16, 1998, and was completed later that year to form Loews Cineplex Entertainment, thus making it a joint venture between Sony and Universal Studios.
 The combined company had theatres in the United States, Canada, Mexico, South Korea, and Spain.
 The company sold off its newly acquired subsidiary, Cineplex Odeon Films, to Alliance Atlantis, which was formed from the merger of Alliance Entertainment Corporation and Atlantis Communications that year.
 In 2001 the company declared Chapter 11 bankruptcy.
 Among the changes was the closures of 46 theatres in North America including 21 Loews theatres in the U.S. and 25 Cineplex Odeon theatres in Canada.

 In 2002, Onex Corporation and Oaktree Capital Management acquired Loews Cineplex from Sony and Universal and the company was filed for initial public offering (IPO).
 In 2004, they sold Loews to a private group of investors which included the Carlyle Group and Bain Capital.
 Onex retained the Canadian Loews Cineplex and merged it with Galaxy Cinemas to form Cineplex Galaxy Income Fund.

 In 2005, AMC Theatres announced that it would merge with Loews Cineplex Entertainment and that the merged company would adopt the AMC name.
 At the time of the merger, Loews operated 198 theaters with 2,235 screens.
 Many theaters were rebranded as AMC Loews until the Loews name was phased out in 2017.